input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 - Modernizing the generated JavaScript code
 - Enhancing the run-time performance of the generated code

-## What has improved compared to GHCJS?
+## What has Improved Compared to GHCJS?

 Or, why did it take you so long to port a stripped GHCJS into GHC?
 While it may seem like such a task should be relatively quick&mdash;especially in a language